Chicago-Area Albums of the Mid 60s to Early 1970s

 R&B.

-It was trashy, fairly trendy stuff - full of attitude and perfect as
+It had trashy, fairly trendy stuff - full of attitude and perfect as

 background music, but utterly disposable and the songs were only